n8n-io/n8n-docs/docs/langchain/access-langchain.md

 # Access LangChain in n8n

 !!! info "Feature availability"
-	This feature is available on Cloud and self-hosted n8n, at all pricing tiers.
+	This feature is available on Cloud and self-hosted n8n.
 To access it, you need either a separate Cloud account, or the LangChain n8n Docker image.

 ## Self-hosted